mealie-recipes/mealie/docs/docs/documentation/community-guide/swag.md

 Navigate to the config folder of SWAG and head to <code>proxy-confs</code>.
 If you used the example above, you should navigate to: <code>/etc/config/swag/nginx/proxy-confs/</code>.
 There are a lot of preconfigured files to use for different apps such as radarr, sonarr, overseerr, ...

 To use the bundled configuration file, simply rename <code>mealie.subdomain.conf.sample</code> in the proxy-confs folder to <code>mealie.subdomain.conf</code>.
+Currently, you will have to change the $upstream_app and $upstream_port to mealie-frontend and port 3000.
+This will be added to the bundled config files once the beta is released.
 Alternatively, you can create a new file <code>mealie.subdomain.conf</code> in proxy-confs with the following configuration:

 !!! example "mealie.subdomain.conf"